ShanJiang21/shanjiang21.github.io/_site/README.md

 # website
-THIS is Shanjiang's personal website for displaying projects and cvs, welcome to share your ideas with me.
+THIS is Shanjiang's personal website for displaying projects and blog posts, welcome to share your ideas with me.

 ##  Theme: Vno - Jekyll